-However, in the U.K. at the time of the manacled Mormon case, charges of rape could not be brought against a woman when the alleged victim was a man.
+However, in the United Kingdom at the time of the manacled Mormon case, charges of rape could not be brought against a woman when the alleged victim was a man.

 So, although arrested and briefly held in jail on kidnapping and assault charges (along with Keith May), Joyce McKinney was never charged with the rape of Kirk Anderson.
-In any event, she jumped bail and returned to the United States, and British authorities never sought her extradition.
-With that, the manacled Mormon case came to an inconclusive end.
+In any event, she jumped bail and returned to the United States.
+British authorities never sought her extradition and with that, the manacled Mormon case came to an inconclusive end.

 But in 1984, the case popped up again after McKinney was arrested after being found near Anderson’s workplace in Salt Lake City, allegedly with rope and handcuffs in her car (McKinney claims she simply happened to be passing through the airport where he was working).

-McKinney briefly reappeared in headlines again in 2008, for different reasons altogether, after becoming the owner of the world’s first cloned puppies.
+McKinney briefly reappeared in headlines again in 2008 after becoming the owner of the world’s first cloned puppies.
 A laboratory in Seoul, South Korea had cloned McKinney’s beloved pet Booger for her.
 Amid the ensuing publicity, a newspaper identified her as the woman from the Kirk Anderson case decades earlier.
 When asked if she was the same Joyce Mckinney of “Manacled Mormon fame,” she supposedly snapped, “Are you going to ask me about my dogs or not?
 Because that’s all I’m prepared to talk to you about.”